Welcome to the UnitedHealthcare Care Provider Administrative Guide for Commercial and Medicare Advantage (MA) products.

 - “Us,” “we” or “our” refers to UnitedHealthcare on behalf of itself and its other affiliates for those products and services subject to this guide.

-Medicare policies, protocols and information in this guide apply to covered services you provide to UnitedHealthcare MA members, including Erickson Advantage members and most UnitedHealthcare Dual Complete members, but excluding UnitedHealthcare Medicare Direct members and MA members enrolled in UnitedHealthcare Community Plan Medicare Advantage plans, and UnitedHealthcare Dual Complete members in Arizona, Massachusetts, New Jersey, New York and Tennessee.
-If a particular section does not apply to such MA members, it is indicated.
+MA policies, protocols and information in this guide apply to covered services you provide to UnitedHealthcare MA members, including Erickson Advantage members and most UnitedHealthcare Dual Complete members, but excluding UnitedHealthcare Medicare Direct members.
+We indicate if a particular section does not apply to such MA members.

-If there is an inconsistency between your agreement with us and this guide, your agreement controls (except where your agreement with us provides protocols for our affiliates).
+If there is an inconsistency between your Agreement and this guide, your Agreement controls (except where your Agreement provides protocols for our affiliates).
 If those protocols are in a supplement to this guide, those protocols control for services you give to a member subject to that supplement.